skiss10/ably-multiplayer-chatgpt/README.md

 Instancing the Ably library outside the scope of the component will mean it is only created once and will keep your limit usage down.

 We then need to create the function we're going to export - our custom Hook, so that we can use it in our components.
 We'll call it useChannel and it will require the channel name, and a callback as arguments.
 Each time useChannel is called, we get the requested channel from the Ably-JS SDK and prepare the hook functions.
-Additionally, we create a separate channel for ChatGPT messages.
+Additionally, we create a separate channel for openai messages.

 * **onMount** is the code run each time our component is rendered.
 Inside onMount, we will subscribe to the specified chat channel, triggering `callbackOnMessage` whenever a message is received.
-We also subscribe to the ChatGPT channel, fetch the response, and call the provided callback with the response.
+We also subscribe to the openai channel, fetch the response, and call the provided callback with the response.
 * **onUnmount** is the code run whenever the component is unmounted before it is re-rendered.
-Here we will unsubscribe from both the chat channel and ChatGPT channel, which will stop accidental multiples of connections, again saving our account limits.
+Here we will unsubscribe from both the chat channel and openai channel, which will stop accidental multiples of connections, again saving our account limits.
 * **useEffectHook** is a function that calls these functions correctly, returning onUnmount for React to use.

 The exported Hook in `AblyReactEffect.js` will look like this: